Gum Disease - Elk Grove, CA

 Advanced periodontitis occurs when a major amount of gum and bone tissue has been lost and the teeth are losing more and more support due to the loss of periodontal ligament and bone.
 Some teeth are unable to be saved and must be extracted.
 If left untreated, advanced periodontitis can cause severe health problems elsewhere in the body.

-Causes of Gum Disease
+What Causes Gum Disease?

 Research further suggests that gum disease may be a more serious risk for heart disease, more so than hypertension, smoking, cholesterol, gender or age.